 Larb Gai is one of my husband and my all-time favorite dishes.
-It’s quick to make and has so many delicious flavors.
+We always order it when we dine out and it’s on the menu but it is quick to make at home and has so many delicious flavors.
 Plus, it’s super healthy!

 I like to make my Larb with ground pork, but you can also use ground turkey, chicken, or beef if you’d prefer.
 With the delicious umami flavor from the fish sauce and lime, the heat from the thai chiles, and the freshness from all of the herbs… it really doesn’t matter which meat you choose because it’s all good.

 - 2 lbs. ground pork

 - 1 large shallots, peeled and finely diced

 - 1-3 thai chiles, sliced thinly (1 for mild, 3 for spicy)